 Later, when American settlers would go on to burn the land, it was usually to make room for farms.
 Professional forestry standards imported from Prussia put an end to that too, stressing that forests were a public resource whose value was proportional to their timber density.

 But even in the early twentieth century, research demonstrated that “light burns” are the best way to prevent the overgrowth that contributes to the severity of conflagrations.
 It is now an accepted practice among the Forest Service and other agencies, but the damage has been done—most of California’s twenty most destructive wildfires on record have occurred in the last decade, owing largely to a century of absolute fire suppression.
 Even then, the amount of land that now burns in California is only large relative to those suppressed fires of the twentieth century.
-In prehistoric times it wasn’t uncommon for the total acreage burned to be double that of the 4.4 million acres burned in 2020, for example.
+In prehistoric times, for example, it wasn’t uncommon for the total acreage burned to be double that of the 4.4 million acres burned in 2020.
 What has changed is that the intensity of the burns has grown worse, and the population density in fire-prone areas has grown.

 Strikingly, Cam said that everything he did—cutting, mulching, mowing—was only for the sake of simulating the light burn of a seasonal wildfire.
 Controlled burns often make landowners nervous, as it’s not unheard of that they escape and become true wildfires.
 The owners of the ecological preserve lived atop a hill that was on the property, and no doubt the fact that fire travels faster up slopes made them hesitant to allow it.
 Instead, Cam mowed tall grasses before they went to seed in order to simulate a small brushfire, aiding in the regeneration of native grasses rather than invasive ones.